shubhxg/reaction/06_building_stuff/readme.md

 This above code means map over `resDataList` array and select each `item` and then `render` it's `info` data after `spreading` values and sending as `props`.

-## Unique Key for components and why we need them.
+## Unique Key for components and why we need them 🔑

 Each child component when rendered as a list should have a unique id that represents it.
 This is to optimize react working and it requires a key to ensure that it is only rendering new component and not rerendering all the components again.